Flash Sale: Flat 75% + Addl. 15% Off + 30-days Extra Lab on self-paced Courses | Use Coupon FS15 in Checkout | Offer Expires InEnroll Now

 A file is kept inside a directory.
 A directory can have a file or another directory inside it.
 It is like an inverted tree.

-The top level directory is "/" called root. "/" directory does not have a parent. /A/B means B is inside A which is inside top level directory "root".
+The top-level directory is "/" called root. "/" directory does not have a parent. /A/B means B is inside A which is inside the top-level directory "root" denoted by

 To see the list of files use the command: